Climate mapping for Western Australia's bioregions is now availale for Winter 2025

 -

-Building Resilience
+Resilience

 Climate change and community challenges are ultimately addressed by taking action.
 By undertaking work relevant to local communities and providing stakeholders with actionable recommendations, we shift the mindset from impossible to actionable by leading stakeholders through the problem towards something they can do regardless of their financial or logistical capabilities.
-Assessing the environmental conditions and then recommending changes in line with science and government regulation comprise The Climate Centre's goal of taking action to address climate change.
+Assessing the environmental conditions and then recommending changes in line with science and government regulation comprise The Earth Climate Centre's goal of taking action to address climate change.
 But we also take action through our social justice efforts, advocating for government and industry to change their practices to be more sustainable.

 Resilience is an increasingly important aspect of dealing with climate change.
 In the face of this existential threat, many people in society feel hopeless, exhausted, and daunted by the challenge that climate change poses.
 We encourage society to build resilience by first acknowledging the issues facing their communities locally, regionally and globally, and then by providing actionable solutions: a path towards building a better future.
 This is an important part of building resilience.
 Eco-anxiety is highly impactful to our efforts, and we must reflect on our circumstances, validating our situation, not as a way to give up, but as a way to carry on making positive change to ourselves, and the world around us.